annjkai/FEND-feed-reader-testing/README.md

 # Project Overview

+**Project acceptance date: 12 June 2018**
 For this project, I was given a web-based application that reads RSS feeds.
-[Jasmine](http://jasmine.github.io/) was already included, as was the start of the first tests.
+[Jasmine](http://jasmine.github.io/) was already included, as was the starter code for the first tests.
 My task was to complete the project by implementing the requirements given below.

 # How to run the application